 The move to expand the company’s product range comes on the heels of its successful launch into North America.
 SDLG has seen significant growth in terms of its dealer network and customer base over the past few years, as well as the introduction of its Tier 4 Final frontend loaders in 2016.

 The L918F loader will be SDLG’s fifth frontend loader offering in North America and it will feature a 1.0 yd3 bucket capacity mounted to a skid steer style coupler, placing it in the compact loader category but with the versatility of skid steer style attachments.
-In addition, the unit will have an optional 1.3 yd3 bucket with frontend loader ISO coupler.
 The new loader will compete with large skid steer loaders, providing the same bucket capacity but with increased maneuverability and operator comfort.
 Additionally, the compact loader’s steering mechanism will cause less damage to job site grounds when compared with a skid steer loader.

 Al Quinn, director of SDLG North America, said customer demand is the driving force behind introducing the new loader, with several companies asking SDLG dealers for a compact, value loader alternative for many current skid steer loader applications.
 He explained that the new loader model was part of the brand’s long-term strategy.